itsmdasifraza/cloud-notes-room-angular/README.md

 ### Notegram Angular Client
-It is a social media application where different users across the world joins the platform and build, push, and maintain their notes.
+It is a social media application where different users across the world joins the platform and build, push, and maintain their Notes.
+This project is build using Angular CLI 14.2.10, Node 16.13.2, NPM 8.1.2, OS win32 x64.
+Checkout [https://github.com/itsmdasifraza/notegram-express-server](https://github.com/itsmdasifraza/notegram-express-server) for Backend express.js code.
+Checkout [https://notegram.netlify.app/](https://notegram.netlify.app/) to view application in production.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:4200/`.
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Home Component
 Basic landing page build using Bootstrap and custom css, including login component.